 The researchers arrived at this version of the modified stainless steel concoction after testing multiple blends.
 They investigated multiple other options for their mechanical properties and porosity, and thus found that the distortion in the sinter was reducible through strict control of the silicon nitride and borons within it.
 They published their findings in the article “Improving the Dimensional Stability and Mechanical Properties of AISI 316L + B Sinters by Si3N4 Addition“.

 While borides increase the density of the sinter, they don’t mix well in iron-based materials.
 This causes the formation of unwanted layers around the particle.
 The silicon nitride mitigates this factor.
-Furthermore, TU Graz scientists have modified the powder so that in addition to yielding a better surface finish and mechanical properties, NewGen SLM requires fewer support structures.
+Furthermore, TU Graz scientists have modified the metal powder so that in addition to yielding a better surface finish and mechanical properties, NewGen SLM requires fewer support structures.
 This means that the modified stainless steel can be even lighter than conventional metal prints.

 The researchers and TU Graz are looking to commercialize the NewGen SLM powder with the Spin-off Fellowship program.
 The program helps develop intellectual property in Austrian universities for early start-ups.
 As for now, the researchers will be testing the material on as many metal printing systems as they can.
 We look forward to seeing how the results stack up as this material could be a game-changer.